mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

-    1. If bytecode is available and the magic checksum matches the current Python interpreter's version, the timestamp of the bytecode file is older or equal to the source version (or the source does not exist) it will load that.
+    1. If bytecode is available and the magic checksum matches the current Python interpreter's version, the timestamp of the bytecode file is newer or equal to the source version (or the source does not exist) it will load that.
     2. If the bytecode is missing or outdated it will load the source file and compile that to bytecode.
-For that it checks magic comments in the file header for encoding and tab settings and decodes according to those settings.
+For that it checks magic comments in the file header for encoding settings and decodes according to those settings.
 It will also check if a special tab-width comment exists to treat tabs as something else than 8 characters if necessary.
 Some import hooks will then generate `.pyc` files or store the bytecode somewhere else (`__pycache__`) depending on Python version and implementation.

 3. The Python interpreter creates a new module object (you can do that on your own by calling `imp.new_module` or creating an instance of